-The report, which I have since authenticated, contained two "interviews" with Duke.
-The first, dated October 9, was a brief, four-question transcript of the bedroom statement.
-The next day Chief Radice summarized that account for the Associated Press, adding that "Tirella... was crushed against the iron gates, and then dragged across Bellevue Avenue and pinned under the car."
-Calling the incident "an unfortunate accident," he declared the case closed.
+The report, which I have since authenticated, contained two "interviews" with CRASH COURSE Above: the antique Duke.
+The first, dated October 9, was a that Tirella was brief, four-question transcript of the en route to appraise bedroom statement.
+The next day Chief the night he died.
+Opposite, clockwise Radice summarized that account for the from top left: Associated Press, adding that "Tirella...
+Duke's bedroom, was crushed against the iron gates, and where detectives "questioned" her; then dragged across Bellevue Avenue the next day the and pinned under the car."
+Calling the homicide dominated the local paper: incident "an unfortunate accident," he declared the case closed.

 But almost immediately, Radice was criticized by the state's attorney general, J. Joseph Nugent, who announced that he was "dissatisfied" with the weekend investigation.
-The chief also came under fire for releasing scant information to the press, as reflected in a front-page story in the New York Daily News, headlined: "COPS CLAM UP ON DORIS QUIZ."
+The chief also came under fire for releasing scant information to the press, as reflected in a front-page I SAW IT AS A STORY OF CLASS, PRIVILEGE, AND WEALTH-ONE THAT RESONATES MORE THAN EVER IN THE TRUMP ERA.

+story in the New York Daily News, headlined: "COPS CLAM UP ON DORIS QUIZ."
 So Radice quickly walked back his verdict, insisting that the probe was still open.